Reviewing Predictive Oncology (POAI) & The Competition

 Predictive Oncology’s rivals have higher revenue and earnings than Predictive Oncology.
 Predictive Oncology is trading at a lower price-to-earnings ratio than its rivals, indicating that it is currently more affordable than other companies in its industry.

-This is a breakdown of recent recommendations for Predictive Oncology and its rivals, as reported by MarketBeat.com.
+This is a summary of current recommendations for Predictive Oncology and its rivals, as provided by MarketBeat.

 |Sell Ratings